Best Places to Visit in Jaipur for Unique Traditional Experiences

 This museum is dedicated to the art of hand block printing which is a private museum in Amber Rajasthan.

-This building was awarded the UNESCO Cultural Heritage Conservation Award in 2000 for the restoration of this impressive mansion.
+For the restoration of this incredible mansion this building was awarded the UNESCO Cultural Heritage Conservation Award in 2000.

 Highlights